Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 Formulating Your Wholesale Marketing Strategy

 Marketing plans don’t have to be stuffy complicated documents.
-In fact, the best ones are those you can write down in a page or so.
+In fact, the best ones are those you can write down on a single page or two.

 If it’s easy to explain, it’s generally going to be easier to execute.